 - Online independence skills- including use of social media, websites, chatrooms as well as an awareness of viruses, malware and online gaming.

-Teaching about, and providing experiences that promote being healthy could have long term impact, and will be compulsory for all schools from September 2020.
+It is compulsory for all schools to teach their learners about a healthy lifestyle which will hopefully have a long term impact.
 Our health sequence allows students to develop their understanding of looking after their physical and mental health at a level that is appropriate to their unique health needs.

 Areas covered within our health sessions include: